bopopescu/AZ_Orthofinder/README.md

 the sequencing once more.

-The `fetch_proteomes.py` script utilizes `efetch_multiple` to retrieve genomes, then iterates CDS annotations and writes translations into the `../data/<species name>_proteomes` directory.
+The `fetch_proteomes.py` script utilizes `efetch_multiple` to retrieve genomes, then iterates CDS annotations and writes OrthoMCL-compliant translations into the `../data/<species name>_proteomes` directory.

+The `fetch_proteomes.py` script performs filters fasta with orthomclFilterFasta, and performs blastp all versus all, produsing blasted.xml file for OrthoMCL.